nostradomus/LabTools_Analogue-input-slider-panel/README.md

 Oh, and when using anything from this repository, it is highly appreciated if you mention its origin.

-If you would like to use any of my work (or the whole project) for commercial use, just [contact me :email:](http://nostradomus.ddns.net/contactform.html), so we can add the appropriate license, which best fits your business.
+If you would like to use any of my work (or the whole project) for commercial use, just [contact me :email:](http://nostradomus.ddns.net/contactform.html), so we can agree on an appropriate license, which best fits your business.